mthorley/arduino-racktempcontroller/README.md

 # Arduino Rack Temperature Controller

-- To temperature control and monitor a small (12U) network rack system using PWM fans and thermometers managed using an Arduino Mega with a custom designed shield.
+- To temperature control and monitor a small (12U) network rack system using PWM fans and thermometers managed using an Arduino Mega with a custom designed shield:

 <img alt="Image of Network Rack kit" src="wiki/images/network-rack.jpg" width="50%"/>